LavaMonster117/portfolio/README.md

 <ul>
     <li>Instructional How To's for setting up and using gitbash to push code to a repo, and set up Cypress.</li>
     <li>Find a website and demo real world examples of valuable automation tests to have in a company's arsenal, as well as good organization and file structure.</li>
     <li>To keep up with my planning/To Do list, take a look at my <a href="https://github.com/LavaMonster117/portfolio/projects?query=is%3Aopen">projects</a>, <a href="https://github.com/LavaMonster117/portfolio/issues"> issues</a>, and <a href="https://github.com/LavaMonster117/portfolio/milestones">milestones</a>; that I've created, am working on, and have closed.
-By default those links will take you to the open cases, simply click "Closed" next to the word open on the page an you'll see what's been done; OR just browse the files above to see what's been accomplished.</li>
+To see what's been accomplished at those links remember to click the "Closed" button at the top of the window because by default it loads on "Open" issues, projects, and milestones; otherwise simply browse the files above.
+If you get lost you can always click the "<> Code" tab at the top of the page.</li>
 </ul>

 <h3>CONTRIBUTORS NOTE:</h3>